United States Army 250th Anniversary Parade: Politicization and Trump's birthday

-The parade was criticized over apparent politicization and its occurrence on Trump's birthday.
+The parade was criticized over apparent politicization and its occurrence on Trump's birthday, which was also both the 250th anniversary of the US Army and Flag Day.
 USA Today reported there was significant debate whether the parade is "a celebration of the Army's storied heritage, or an homage to Trump and the political movement he leads?
 Or both?"
 The stated purpose of the parade shifted over time, with the Army first stating that it would not happen on Trump's birthday and later that it would only celebrate the Army's semiquincentennial.
 Trump defended himself against claims the parade was celebrating his birthday, stating that it was a celebration of Flag Day, the military at large, and vehicles and weapons, saying "I view it for Flag Day, not necessarily my birthday.
 Somebody put it together.
 But no, I think we're going to do something on June 14, maybe, or somewhere around there.
 But I think June 14.
 It's a very important day."
 Republican Senator Jim Justice stated that he thought "It's great celebrating President Trump's birthday, and I think it's great celebrating the military".

 Democratic lawmakers argued the parade was being used for Trump's own political purposes.
 Democratic Senator Jack Reed stated that the event was "all about his ego and making everything about him."
 Democratic Senator Tammy Duckworth criticized Army Secretary Daniel P. Driscoll about the parade, stating "Let's be clear: You're not doing it to celebrate the Army's birthday, you're doing it to stroke Donald Trump's ego".
 Democratic Senate Armed Services Committee member Richard Blumenthal criticized the parade as celebrating both the Army and Trump's ego, stating that "It is Donald Trump who is the focus of his own attention, and the Army birthday just happened to be a convenient excuse", and questioned why he did not simply celebrate all military services birthdays rather than the only one that fell on his birthday.

 On June 10, Politico reported that of 50 federal Republican lawmakers it contacted, only seven planned to attend, with the chairs of the House and Senate Armed Services committees skipping the parade.